pillowbeast/quick-learner/README.md

 ## Getting Started

 Maybe you want 'Node Version Manager'(nvm) get it from the official GitHub page. \
-Then run `nvm install` from project root to install used version.
+Then run `nvm install` from project root to install used version and `nvm use` to enable the version.

 1. Install dependencies
    ```bash